 In this part of the world you can get almost anywhere by air – seaplanes mean you don’t need an airport or even a runway.
 But if you flew over you’d miss out on the island’s mix of arty small towns and wild landscapes, from mountains and lakes to beaches and rainforests.
 So instead we decided to explore the east coast on a Vancouver Island road trip, from the tip to the top of the island, and featuring a selection of the best things to do on Vancouver Island.

 Vancouver Island road trip map

 After leaving Victoria we started our Vancouver Island road trip by following the Trans-Canada Highway north to our first stop at Blue Grouse Winery (34 miles/45 minutes).
 Canada isn’t the first country you’d think of for wine-making (apart from the ice variety), but this part of the island has a growing number of wineries.
-It’s in the extremes for grape-growing, but as well as Vancouver Island having Canada’s mildest climate, the Cowichan Valley is 10 degrees warmer than Victoria – its name even comes from a First Nation’s word which means ‘warm land’.
+It’s in the extremes for grape-growing, but as well as Vancouver Island having Canada’s mildest climate, the Cowichan Valley is 10 degrees warmer than Victoria – its name even comes from a First Nation’s word meaning ‘warm land’.